Eideren/Mirror-s-Edge/README.md

 A port of Mirror's Edge (2008) to Unity 2022.3.

 ***Do not download as zip***, this repo contains Git LFS files, you must clone it through git client or command line, see https://www.wikihow.com/Clone-a-Repository-on-Github
+Other users might have gone through my alloted quota for LFS, in which case you can download https://mega.nz/folder/48hnGBTY#jIfGg36zOBKYF1eVuT71sQ, pick **either** the .7z file **or** the folder, and then overwrite those files with the ones you downloaded from git.

 For cease and desist or any other inquires, please contact me by email (contact at eideren.com) or over on discord (Eideren 4893).